gentoo-mirror/spikyatlinux/README.md

 on my local system, if you find some errors or outdated ebuilds let me know ;-)

+Perhaps you can star me if you find something useful ;-)
 #################################################

 To use my ebuilds download spikyatlinunx.conf